 We take our oil and gas supplies for granted – filling up at the petrol station, firing up our hobs for a fry-up and searching online for the cheapest oil for our boilers.
 How often do we stop and think about how these precious substances came into being?
-If you’ve never asked this question, read on to find out how this world-changing resource started out.
+If you’ve never asked this question – how gas and oil are formed?
+Read on to find out how this world-changing resource started out.

 - The first stage

 Around 600 million years ago, microscopic plants and animals lived in the oceans; they also died there in their countless trillions and their bodies sank to the seabed.
 During their lives, they absorbed energy from the sun and from nutrients around them, fixing this energy in their bodies as hydrocarbons.
 Over the millions of years, layer after layer of these creatures and plants were deposited.